pemontto/VulnWhisperer-wiki/Home.md

 * **[Kibana's Dashboard] Dashboard 'No results found'?**

 Kibana has its own `time picker` on top right, which by default has selected the last 15 minutes; this usually brings confusion making it seem that data failed to be feeded to ElasticSearch/Kibana.
 Change the time window (e.g to last 30 days) to check if it is a time window issue.
+* **[Kibana] Failing to find indexes (e.g. "risk_score") but reports ingested fine and visible at Kibana?**

+Make sure you are using the correct version of ELK, as 6 is not supported yet.
+This issue might be due to a configuration issue on the logstash config file, you might need to enable/uncomment certain lines.